Evoseal Fibreglass Flat Roofing Systems Peters Motor Company, Bourne

 Crown Walk, Bourne

 The town centre is dominated by small, independent retailers, including several boutiques, giving Bourne the feel of a traditional market town.
 Some high street retailers do also have a presence in the town centre, including M&S Foodhall, Boots, Costa Coffee, Heron Foods, Yorkshire Trading Co, Superdrug and Card Factory.
 There are also a great selection of cafes and eating establishments in the town, providing a welcome reprieve from the stresses and strains of the high street.
 Bourne also offers many nice pubs, bars and restaurants, providing a hugly diverse choice for eating out and drinking.
-Many pubs also provide entertainment, including karaoke, live bands, DJs and quizzes.
+Many pubs also provide weekend entertainment, including karaoke, live bands, DJs and quizzes.
 For more hardcore party goers, there are late-night venues playing party tunes until the early hours of morning.
 Bourne also benefits from a large industrial estate (Cherry Holt Road) which is home to a number of businesses, including Screwfix, Branch Brothers, The Bathroom Store, Vintage Retro Warehouse, Escape, The Universal Fitness Centre, Bourne Snooker Centre and Perfect for the Home.
 The Bourne Household Waste Recycling Centre is also located here, along with a number of car repair garages.

-Burghley Archard, Bourne
+Burghley Centre, Bourne

 Bourne has an impressive 71 listed buildings in total, with a diverse range of attractive architecture to be seen - most notably, the Red Hall which is a stunning Grade II architectural legacy in the heart of the town.
 This delightful building is among the oldest surviving domestic properties in Bourne today (it was also used as the town's railway station booking office and waiting room from 1860 to 1959).
 It was built in the early 17th century by a wealthy businessman, Gilbert Fisher, remaining in his family for almost a century.
 It is now owned by Bourne United Charities who use this as office space and to hire out for private functions and meetings.
 Another historic building is the ancient Baldock's Mill - dating back over 200 years and the only remaining mill in the town.
 This building is now used as Bourne's heritage centre, and is classified as a Grade II listed building because of its architectural and historic interest.
 This old mill has benefited from a new electric water wheel in recent times, generating up to 5kw of power.
 Other notable buildings in Bourne include the Angel Hotel (a modernised traditional inn dating back to the 18th century), the Corn Exchange (built by a private company in 1870), Bourne Abbey Church (dating back to the 12th century), the Grade II listed Bourne Eau House (dating back to the 16th century) and the former Town Hall (dating back to 1821).